vim/vim/nsis/README.txt

 5. Also put "winpty32.dll" and "winpty-agent.exe" in "../.." (above the "vim91"
     directory).
 This is required for the terminal window.

-6. To use encryption, add a library Sodium.
+6. To use stronger encryption, add the Sodium library.
 You can get it here: https://github.com/jedisct1/libsodium/releases/download/1.0.19-RELEASE/libsodium-1.0.19-msvc.zip Unpack the archive.
 Put the "libsodium.dll" from path/to/libsodium/Win32/Release/v143/dynamic for the 32‐bit version or